beise93/afs505_u3/README.md

 ## Project Instructions
 ### 1: Setup the config file
 In using this pipeline you will need to setup a ```nextflow.config``` file to store parameters for which our pipeline will use.
 In creating this config file you are storing parameters for inputs, output and so forth that our workflow script will reference.
 We will also place our nextflow directives in this file.
 This is an important step in allowing nextflow to launch jobs on our exectuor or any other workload manager like Slurm.
 Placing directives and params in a config file also allows us to simply change these features, such as the number of CPUS to run our script, without having to edit our script.
 Also, it is much simpler to place this file into the same directory as the Nextflow script.
+Currently, the config file is set up to split the fasta file into chunks of 5000.
 ##### Example .config file
 ``` groovy
 params{